 Unconscious biases are embedded in every human being around the world.
 In the workplace, prejudices influence important hiring decisions, employee pay, promotions, socializing, cultural context, and more.
-Unconscious bias is rooted in prejudice and can have drastic negative impacts on a person and on a company.
+Unconscious bias is rooted in prejudice and can drastically impact a person and a company.

 Companies must be aware of and address unconscious bias to help prevent its implications.
-Through unconscious bias training, companies can improve awareness and work toward inclusion and workplace diversity.
+Companies can improve awareness and work toward inclusion and workplace diversity through unconscious bias training.

-Reducing discriminatory practices associated with workplace bias can contribute to a positive work environment, increase diversity, improve the hiring process, reduce turnover rate and increase workplace productivity.
-We also have an unconscious bias training video for employees that you should check out as well.
+Reducing discriminatory practices associated with workplace bias can contribute to a positive work environment, increase diversity, improve the hiring process, reduce turnover, and increase workplace productivity.
+We also have an unconscious bias training video for employees that you should check out.

 Table of Contents